 I wrote another storybook about the huge floods that happened where we live in Townsville, Queensland in early 2019, focusing on acts of kindness that happened in the community, and have been meeting with the museum and local government to help distribute it around the city.
 It will be published in January 2020.

-I started a Graduate Certificate in Family Studies at the University of Newcastle, as a stepping stone towards a Masters, and was super excited to pass with high distinction.
+I started a Graduate Certificate in Family Studies at the University of Newcastle, as a stepping stone towards a Masters, and was super excited to pass my first course with high distinction.

 I also continued to serve as the coordinator and faculty for parenting courses through the Wilmette Institute, an Online Baha’i Learning Centre.